Humphrey Appleby: Character

 Sir Humphrey is a master of obfuscation and manipulation, often making long-winded statements to confuse and fatigue the listener.
-An example is the following monologue from the episode "The Death List": "In view of the somewhat nebulous and inexplicit nature of your remit, and the arguably marginal and peripheral nature of your influence within the central deliberations and decisions within the political process, there could be a case for restructuring their action priorities in such a way as to eliminate your liquidation from their immediate agenda."
-Addressing his Minister, he means to suggest by this that a terrorist group which had previously conspired to assassinate the Minister is no longer planning to do so, as they believe he is simply not important enough politically.
+An example is the following monologue, delivered to Jim Hacker in the episode "The Death List": "In view of the somewhat nebulous and inexplicit nature of your remit, and the arguably marginal and peripheral nature of your influence within the central deliberations and decisions within the political process, there could be a case for restructuring their action priorities in such a way as to eliminate your liquidation from their immediate agenda."
+This signifies that a terrorist group has abandoned its plans to assassinate Hacker, because he is too politically unimportant to make a good target.

 Sir Humphrey appears outwardly conservative; in "Doing the Honours", he criticises Hacker's proposal to link honours for civil servants in his department with cuts of five per cent in the administration budget as a "Bennite solution", likely in reference to Tony Benn.
 However, he will stop at nothing to prevent positive or rational changes to his department, or even changes outside of his department that would provide a "dangerous" precedent.
 He will both feign sympathy and strike alliances even with the far left in order to maintain the status quo in his own career and for the Civil Service bureaucracy in particular.
 In "The Compassionate Society", when Hacker learns that health budget cuts resulted in the St Edmund's Hospital opening with nearly 500 administrators but no medical staff, Humphrey arranges the transfer of firebrand trade union leader Billy Fraser to the hospital to ensure strike action against Hacker's proposals to replace 300 administrative staff with doctors and nurses or to close down St Edmund's to reopen other wards and hospitals.

-After decades of working in a bureaucracy, Sir Humphrey knows how to baffle his opponents with legalese and routinely employs what his previous Minister calls "creative inertia" (meaning a dizzying array of sociopathic blocking and delaying tactics).
-He often conceals vital documents underneath mammoth piles of papers and reports, strategically appoints allies to supposedly impartial boards, or offers to set up an interdepartmental committee to indefinitely block his Minister's proposals, and occasionally outright lying.
+After decades of working in a bureaucracy, Sir Humphrey knows how to baffle his opponents with obfuscation and routinely employs what his previous Minister calls "creative inertia" (meaning a dizzying array of sociopathic blocking and delaying tactics).
+He often conceals vital documents underneath mammoth piles of papers and reports, strategically appoints allies to supposedly impartial boards or offers to set up an interdepartmental committee to indefinitely block his Minister's proposals, and occasionally lies outright.
 Throughout the series, he serves as Permanent Secretary at the Department of Administrative Affairs, with Jim Hacker as minister; he is appointed Cabinet Secretary shortly before Hacker's elevation to the role of Prime Minister, which he was instrumental in bringing to pass.